hughperkins/tf-coriander/doc/enabling-operations.md

 there's a realistic (> 10% chance) that the newly enabled operations have some bug in them that needs to be fixed.

 If you add such a test:
-- please create a pull request to add the test to main `tensorflow-cl` branch.
+- please create a pull request to add the test to github.
 Writing tests takes a bunch of time, and this would be super helpful :-)
 - if the tests are failing, please create a branch somewhere, with the failing test, and the uncommented operations on it, and point me at it, by creating a new issue.
 I'll want to know:
   - which operation(s) you've enabled
   - where is your test